christophebelliere/Wifi4EU/README.md

-#  Meraki Captive Portal
+#  Meraki Wifi4EU Captive Portal
-*Static HTML/JS/CSS Site for a Click-through Splash Page*
+*Static HTML/JS/CSS Site for a Click-through Splash Page with Wifi4EU tracking snippet integration*

 ## Overview
+The Wifi4EU programme requires the use of a captive portal that connects to the Wifi4EU metrics infrastructure.
+You can read more about this here: https://ec.europa.eu/digital-single-market/en/news/wifi4eu-tracking-snippet-guideline

 Cisco Meraki provides cloud managed WiFi with the ability to host your own "Splash Page", which is a captive portal service for authenticating users to join the network.
 This concept is called an External Captive Portal (ExCaP).

 Meraki provides two splash page modes, **click-through** and **sign-on**.
 This application will use the click-through method.